-It was grown as a crop in the south and east of England, and sometimes sown with barley and oats, to be harvested the year after and the seed kept for the next crop (Grigson, Thirsk).
+It was grown as a crop, mostly in the south and east of England, and sometimes sown with barley and oats, to be harvested the year after and the seed kept for the next crop (Grigson, Thirsk).
 Likewise, ‘the usual practice is to sown the seeds in spring along with a corn crop; the plants not running to seed until the following season’ (Lawson).

 The plants are pulled in flower and used green or dried.
 Leaves and stems are put in a linen bag and boiled in water ‘into which the wool, silk or other stuff to be dyed is afterwards immersed’.

-Docklands, old industrial sites, airport runways and wasteland provide a refuge today.
+Docklands, old industrial sites, airport runways and wasteland provide a refuge for weld today.
 The panel below shows its habitat in the cobbled walkways at Dundee docks, and middle right the dried stems, and lower right wool dyed with weld.

 The madder most widely used as a dye is not the field madder Sherardia arvensis or the wild madder Rubia peregrina, which itself yields a pinkish dye, but the perennial Rubia tinctorum from central Asia.
 It is a relative of the weed cleavers Galium aparine and lady’s bedstraw, itself yielding a dye.

 Madder, also known as Turkey Red, is extracted from its roots, which when lifted in the third season are kiln dried, chopped and ground.
 Several web-links in Sources … tell the industrial story of the much sought and much valued Turkey Red.